Updated: May 2026

 Bottom Line

 The MSPs getting real value from AI aren't chasing every shiny feature.
-They're implementing with intent - clear goals, tracked progress, and engineers leading the charge.
+They're implementing with intent - clear goals, tracked progress, engineers leading the charge, and a lean AI stack that keeps costs predictable.

 Get that right, and AI stops being a feature checkbox and starts being an actual competitive edge.